To glam or not to glam soon after giving birth

 "Women are more confidently owning their bodies, not feeling obliged to always look good and social media ready after giving birth," said Marianne Ryan, a New York physical therapist who focuses on pregnant and post-baby bodies.

-Jill Simonian, who — ironically — wrote a book titled "The FAB Mom's Guide: How to Get Over the Bump & Bounce Back Fast After Baby," said all the social-media-fueled doubt among new mothers isn't good for mom or baby.
+Jill Simonian, who — ironically — wrote a book titled "The FAB Mom's Guide: How to Get Over the Bump & Bounce Back Fast After Baby," said all the social media-fueled self-doubt among new mothers isn't good for mom or baby.

 "If you want a blowout to make yourself feel better a few days after having a baby, go for it!
 It's the constant posting, showing, sharing that drives me absolutely nuts and indicates a sure fire, unhealthy start to new motherhood," she said.